-"Why do I have a swollen, red lump on my jaw for years?
+"Why do I have a swollen, red lump on my jaw for years?"

 I am 25 year old male living in the desert with a desk job.
 I've had the lump on my jaw for about 5 years now.
 It does not hurt.
 I does not feel hard.
 It does not grow hair.
 I smoked for almost 10 years and drank occasionally.
 I take no prescription medications and seem healthy in every other aspects.
 I haven't had my wisdom molars removed and they have all come in.
 My teeth don't feel sensitive neither does the affected area.
 Could it be cancer?
 Should I see a dermatologist?

 Alternatively, they can readily be removed in your doctor's office, although if it is on your face you might want to have it removed by an ear-nose-and throat surgeon (aka otolaryngologist), dermatologist, or plastic surgeon that works on the face so that you can have the best cosmetic outcome.
 Another possible explanation for a swelling on your jaw can be a lipoma, which is a small, fatty collection of tissue that many people will have with no other symptoms, although they can appear on other areas of the body.
 These are usually soft, however, and are not often red.
 It can also be readily removed.
 While there are many other things that it could be, I would recommend speaking to your doctor about this mass, as any mass should be treated cautiously as it could be something serious.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.